GICHD/geocheck/README.md

 # geocheck views

+## Features
 The SQL script geocheck.sql create views in the public schema of IMSMAng that help check the quality of geographical information for your IMSMAng database.
 The script is meant to be run on a IMSMAng V6 installation.

-To create the views just copy the script in a query window in pgAdmin III or Navicat and run it.
+The Geocheck is **read-only** and does not edit your data.

 The checks look at a variety of possible issues:
   - invalid polygons (IMSMAng does not check if a polygon created by a set of points is valid)